Prison poetry I

 If you find yourself in a cage, don’t sit there as on a shelf,

 Go beyond the burning rage, and come to know your inner self.

-Many incarcerated people from all over the United States correspond with Venerable Chodron.
-They offer great insights into how they can be of benefit to themselves and others in even the most difficult of situations.
+Many incarcerated people from all over the United States correspond with Venerable Thubten Chodron and monastics from Sravasti Abbey.
+They offer great insights into how they are applying the Dharma and striving to be of benefit to themselves and others in even the most difficult of situations.